typegoose/typegoose/github-page/_docs/virtuals.md

     ref: Sub,
     foreignField: 'parent',
     localField: '_id',
-    justOne: true // please know that when this is not included, mongoose will return an array }) public one: Ref<Sub>;
+    justOne: true // please know that when this is not included, Mongoose will return an array }) public one: Ref<Sub>;
 }